HiveTrace/HiveTraceRed/docs/attacks/index.rst

 Roleplay Attacks
 ~~~~~~~~~~~~~~~~

 Attacks that use persona or roleplay techniques to bypass safety measures.

-* DAN (Do Anything Now) - Classic jailbreak using alternate persona
-* AIM (Always Intelligent and Machiavellian) - Unethical advisor persona
-* STAN (Strive To Avoid Norms) - Norm-breaking persona
-* Evil Confidant - Trusted advisor persona
-* And more...

-See :doc:`roleplay` for detailed examples and usage.
+Examples include DAN (Do Anything Now), AIM (Always Intelligent and Machiavellian), Evil Confidant, and other persona-based jailbreaks.

 Persuasion Attacks
 ~~~~~~~~~~~~~~~~~~